Nate-Wilkins/data-accessor/README.md

 };
 ```

-3. Create an accessor query with the configuration.
+3. And finally to create the accessor query with the configuration.

 #### ReactJS